Prajwal-S-6/Spring-Certification-Path/module-05/SpringREST/src/main/java/com/spring/rest/example6/README.md

 * It has the following methods:
   * canRead, canWrite, getSupportedMediaTypes, read, write

+* CustomHttpMessageConverter can be created by implementing GenericHttpMessageConverter
 * Customer HttpMessageConverter can be registered by implementing WebMvcConfigurer interface
 * In Springboot most HttpMessageConverter are registered automatically using HttpMessageConverterAutoConfiguration, we just include required dependencies
 * Default list of converters are created inside WebMvcConfigurationSupport.addDefaultHttpMessageConverters

+* Commonly used:
+  * MappingJackson2HttpMessageConverter
+  * StringHttpMessageConverter
+  * ByteArrayHttpMessageConverter